rdegiovanni/rdegiovanni.github.io/_pages/about.md

 Since 2019, I am an *Assistant Researcher* (currently on leave) at the Consejo Nacional de Investigaciones Científicas y Técnicas (CONICET), Argentina.

-Since 2019, I joined the Security Design and Validation research group, SERVAL, at SnT, University of Luxembourg.
+Since 2019, I joined the Security Design and Validation research group, SERVAL, at SnT University of Luxembourg.
 Since then, I have been a Postdoc and since 2022 a *Research Scientist*.